brainfucksec/brainfucksec.github.io/_posts/2022-03-20-a-good-privacy-list.md

 I hope this modest work can help to defende you and fight the censorship and oppression we are experiencing especially in recent years, **knowledge is power**, so search, read, and think with your head!
 **In this sector it's very easy to meet organizations and projects that claim to defend privacy but in reality are just mousetraps.**

+## Requirements for the products

 ### Only products that meet the following requirements are included in the list:

 * Security first: services that are not a security risk (although this is a very long and complex topic), and that are not in the experimental phase (i.e. the software is in the [alpha phase](https://techterms.com/definition/alpha_software)).

-* Open source software and clear references to the application source code, I know that a closed source program doesn't necessarily mean it's malicious, but but I prefer to know that there's code available for everyone to read.
+* Open source software and clear references to the application source code, I know that a closed source program doesn't necessarily mean it's malicious, but I prefer to know that there's code available for everyone to read.

-* Clear references to the development team and organization (i.e. "About Me" section).
+* Clear references to the development team and organization (i.e. "About Me" section), if I cannot find easily what is the organization behind the project I prefer to skip to another choice.

-* Privacy Policy clear and easily accessible, if I have to click for 10 pages before reading a complicated and obscure privacy policy I consider that there is already something wrong.
+* Privacy Policy clear and easily accessible, if I have to click for 10 pages before reading a complicated and obscure privacy policy I consider that there is something wrong.

 * Not sharing data with bad third parties (i.e. No Google, Amazon, Meta (Facebook), Cloudflare and other evil companies), about that argument see: [Notes](#notes)